cerenkasap/financial_sentiment_analysis/README.md

 The Confusion Matrix above shows that our model needs to be improved to categorize sentiments better.

 Thanks for reading :)

-..png "Confusion Matrix of Financial Sentiment Analysis")

-The Confusion Matrix above shows that our model needs to be improved to categorize sentiments better.

-Thanks for reading :)